Smart cards in access control

 Technology and security are closely associated.
 The ability of smart cards to self-contain data makes them immune from external attacks.
 There are 3 different types of smart card security:

 - Communication with the outside world, such as interaction with a reader, access controller, or server

 - Hardware security — these smart cards (or rather their chips) are installed on sensitive equipment and monitor the environment for risks

-Markets that have been traditionally using machine readable card technologies like barcode and magnetic stripe, are increasingly adopting the use of smart cards.
-This conversion is done after the return on investment is accounted by each card user year after year.
-Smart cards are most often being used in application which strictly needs security and substantiation.
+Markets that have been traditionally using machine-readable card technologies like barcodes and magnetic stripes are increasingly adopting the use of smart cards.
+This conversion is done after the return on investment is accounted for by each card user year after year.
+Smart cards are most often used in applications which strictly require security and substantiation.